-The Alamo Colleges District Police Department sub-station at San Antonio College is located at 1601 N. Main on corner of N. Main Ave. and W. Park.
+The Alamo Colleges District Police Department sub-station at San Antonio College is located at 1819 N. Main on the corner of Dewey and Howard. .

 Please follow the Alamo Colleges District Police Department on Facebook and Twitter to keep up with important information from the Alamo College's Police Department.